hai-vr/Basis/README.md

 Other Unity versions may work, but will require changes and adaptations.
 Currently, OPENXR and SteamVR are supported, as well as OPENXR Quest.

-As a note, to boot args for basis are:
+As a note, command line args for basis are:

 to disable booting a VR mode.
  --disable-OpenVRLoader
  --disable-OpenXRLoader